poojahooda22/Fluid-simulation-experiment/README.md

 ## Expanding the ESLint configurat

-If you are developing a production application, we recommend updating the configuration to enabl
+If you are developing a production application, we recommend updating the configuration to enab

 ```js
 export default defineConfig([